 The Greek word for our English “perseverance” (literally, going through severity) is hupomone, which means ”steadfastness, constancy, endurance;.”
 In the NT, it is “the characteristic of a man who is not swerved from his deliberate purpose and his loyalty to faith and piety by even the greatest trials and sufferings.”
 Literally, it means to stay put even if everyone else leaves.
 As we know, suffering, in and of itself, does not automatically produce anything good, but suffering met with trust in God does produce greater godly character.
 In essence, being a Christian is about overcoming obstacles one by one in order to fulfil God’s purposes for our individual lives as ministers of His love.

 It has been said that, “Christianity is a team sport,” and the Word makes it clear that intimately interacting with other brethren who are on the same “mission from God” is indispensable for our spiritual, mental, and emotional health.

-In that vein, Elizabeth and I are VERY THANKFUL for the many saints who love us, hold us up in prayer, and encourage us.
-We need you.

 In this confusing age of broken families, distracted or absent parents, divisive cultural philosophies, an opioid epidemic, mass shootings, an unparalleled number of suicides, and dire global-warming predictions, just to name a few, we each have a golden opportunity to share the simple truth of JESUS and his love, especially with young people.
 Because you can accurately share God’s Word, you can change someone’s life forever.
 A recent Colson Report stated: